GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 The complete list of variables and their descriptions can be found in `variables.tf`.
 You can adjust the values as needed.

-Make sure you have configured `google` and `kubernetes` providers either by setting the environment variables or using the `provider` blocks in the configuration.
+Make sure you have configured `google` and `kubernetes` providers either by setting the environment variables or using the `provider` blocks in the `versions.tf` configuration.

 Initialize and apply the Terraform configuration to set up the necessary infrastructure.